vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/vishvAsaH/reformer-rAmAnuja.md

 +++

 ## Data
+### tanjamma story
-tanjamma story (denying sheSha of his non-v1 teacher to R) and such are reliable (though it's been boosted to the point of making it about some "social reform" thing).
+tanjamma story (denying sheSha - not uchChiShTa- of his non-v1 teacher to R) and such are reliable (though it's been boosted to the point of making it about some "social reform" thing).
 The recorders are near-contemporaries.
 As far as rAmAnuja was concerned he was acting within the confines of varNAshrama-dharma, as was his wife (albeit overly influenced by shiShTAchAra and less by actual shAstra study).
 Ditto with mantra-broadcast story.

+The yajnopavIta granting story ("8 yo R did so to perform antya-karma to a v4"), quoted as "family record" by K shrIkRShNa, is utterly insane - not from any reliable record.
+As a matter of fact, it is well known that R questioned his teacher about him performing final rites (without violating shAstra but violating common practice) to a v4 student and receiving a satisfactory answer citing final rite to jaTAyuSh by rAma.

 ## Hype
 "Statue of equality" hype and quotes in its website are not reliable.
 All orthodox shrIvaiShNava-s - definitely all belonging to the vaDakalai sect detest such lies, even if it is good propaganda to bring wokes into dharma.

-The yajnopavIta granting story ("8 yo R did so to perform antya-karma to a v4"), quoted as "family record" by K shrIkRShNa, is utterly insane - not from any reliable record.
-As a matter of fact, it is well known that R questioned his teacher about him performing final rites (without violating shAstra but violating common practice) to a v4 student and receiving a satisfactory answer citing final rite to jaTAyuSh by rAma.

 ## Instructions of Agamas
 The following injuctions about adherence to varNAshrama-dharma are heavily quoted by R, VD etc..